iTwin/bis-schemas/Domains/3-DisciplineOther/IoT/IoTDeviceFunctional.remarks.md

 "<schema_name | schema_alias>:<phenomenon_name>"
 ```

-For example, "u:TEMPERATURE" referring to the "TEMPERATURE" phenomenon defined in the Units schema.
+For example, "u:TEMPERATURE" referring to the "TEMPERATURE" phenomenon defined in the [Units schema](https://www.itwinjs.org/bis/domains/units.ecschema/).

 ### DevicePoint

-Sub-classes of `DevicePoint` are expected to capture the involved function and unit of data-point values (if any) by referring to an instance of `DevicePointType` carrying such information.
+Sub-classes of `DevicePoint` are expected to capture the involved function and unit of data-point values (if any) by referring to an instance of `DevicePointType` that carries such information.

 ### MeasurementPoint

 Additional classification of `MeasurementPoint` instances can be achieved by using the patterns available in the **ClassificationSystems** schema, more specifically its `ElementHasClassifications` relationship.

+This class is sealed by design.
+Unit of data-point values (if any) can be specified by referring to an instance of `DevicePointType` that carries such information via its **Phenomenon** property.

+### Parameter

+The example depicted by the instance-diagram above includes a Set-Point on a Thermostat, indicating such `DeviceInterface` has a parameter-base functionality.
+In this example, it allows the setting of the desired temperature that the Thermostat is meant to maintain.